 Poor eye health can lead to severe headaches now and then.
 You may be straining your eyes much harder than you need to or you’re spending too much time staring at screens.
 Your local eye doctor may simply prescribe new glasses to solve your eye strain.
 Frequent headaches may point to a more complex problem such as eye alignment issues.
 You should visit an eye doctor when you are experiencing persistent headaches.

 6. Dry Eyes

 If you scratch your eyes all the time, and also feel like you have sand particles trapped inside, you may be suffering from dry eye syndrome.
 This is a common condition that can be caused by factors such as dry climate, medications, and over-wearing contact lenses.
-Naturally, you should feel okay within two days after applying lubricating eye drops that can be purchased from a local chemist.
+Naturally, you should feel okay within two days after applying lubricating eye drops that can be purchased from a local pharmacy.
 However, if the condition persists, you should visit the eye doctor to determine the root cause of your dry eyes.

 Keep in mind, you should not wait until you have some of these eye conditions to schedule an eye doctor appointment.
 Most eye diseases are treatable when detected early.
 Make sure you’re consulting with an eye doctor who has plenty of experience, so you can significantly improve your eyesight and address any eye-related concerns.